zwdzwd/transvar/README.md

  | GENCODE | `--gencode` | `--gencode gencode.v19.annotation.gtf.gz`  |
  | UCSC knownGene | `-kg` | `--kg kg_hg19.gz --alias kgAlias.gz` |

-If one download transcripts through `revan config`, RevAn would use the downloaded definition by default.
+If one download transcripts through `revan config`, RevAn would use the downloaded definition automatically (by setting the default configuration file).
 For example, `--ccds` would look for the downloaded CCDS definition.
 One can specify non-default annotation by `--ccds [annotation file]`.
 Or one can set the default annotation by
 ```revan config -k ccds -v [annotation file]```.
 The configuration file is located either at the `[install dir]/revan.cfg` or `~/.revan.cfg` if the installation directory is inaccessible.